laundrevity/xparse/README.md

-This project is a tool for generating Rust code to serialize and deserialize certain message formats as specified in XML.
+This project is a tool for generating Rust code and Python bindings for serializing and deserializing certain message formats as specified in XML.

 <h2> Run the example </h2>